Dr. Peterson Provides Supervision

 Licensed Professional Counselors (LPC)

-Dr. Peterson provides counselor supervision for Provisional Licensed Professional Counselors (P.L.P.C.) in Missouri and Licensed Professional Counselors (L.P.C.) in Kansas who are exceptional students and who are dedicated to becoming an outstanding professional.
+Dr. Jeff Peterson, PhD provides counselor supervision for all mental health professionals including psychologists, clinical social workers, and licensed professional counselors.
+He provides licensing supervision for Provisional Licensed Professional Counselors (P.L.P.C.) in Missouri and Licensed Professional Counselors (L.P.C.) in Kansas who are exceptional students and who are dedicated to becoming an outstanding professional.
 His training and doctoral education is focused specifically on counselor education and supervision.
 Unlike many other supervisors, Dr. Peterson has extensive training in the supervision process, as well as handling clinical counseling challenges that a supervisee might encounter during their first few years of practice.
-Potential candidates should contact Dr. Peterson directly to begin the application process which will involve both a phone and in-person interview.
+Potential candidates should contact Dr. Peterson directly to begin the application process which will involve both a phone and in-person interview, as well as a list of supporting references.

 Click Here to download PDF of Dr. Peterson's Supervision Agreement